“Old Bill” 1927 – late 1950’s

-To celebrate our 90th birthday in 2017, we designed a “90th anniversary pig” along the style of the original.
+To celebrate our 90th birthday in 2017, we designed a “90th anniversary pig” (code ENG/1702) along the style of the original.
 Production is limited to 90 pieces and the issue number is stitched on to the pigs underbelly.
-Select product code ENG/1702 for this animal.
+The pig is still available; the issue number is currently around the 60’s.

 1958 – 1985 Dimitri and Inge Omersa